mihs/express_will_stop/README.md

-express_will_stop
+pause
 =================

-A light middleware that handles SIGTERM, refuses new requests and optionally exits the process when there are no active requests.
+A light middleware that handles SIGTERM, refuses new requests and emits events when there are no active requests.